Reid Gold Chicken Feed

 Ideal for free range chickens, Reid Gold is a multi-grain, complete mash feed that is nutritious and easy to digest.

-Reid Gold Information
+Reid Gold Specifications

 Reid Gold is specially created from a selection of ingredients that may include wheat, corn, barley, sorghum, peas, lupins, soya bean meal and canola meal.